zhowez/TestLogin/README.md

 - 07/04/2022 - Added MySQL creation files.
 For now it is a generic user.
 - 07/04/2022 - Added java spring stater files.
+- 07/04/2022 - Added anfular login screen.
+Not connected no validation